Improve Your Skin’s Texture & Tone for a Flawless Complexion

 Your doctor may use a topical cream anesthetic or a freon spray to numb the injected area.
 Or, you may elect to have an injected local anesthetic or sedative drugs.
 When injecting Fat: Both the donor and recipient sites are numbed with local anesthesia.
 Sedation can be used as well.
 If you elect to use sedation, be sure to arrange for a ride home after your treatment.

-Botox® Cosmetic is an FDA approved treatment consisting of onabotulinumtoxin, often referred to by its product name Botox®, and is a popular non-surgical injection that temporarily reduces or eliminates frown lines, forehead creases, crows feet near the eyes and thick bands in the neck.
+Botox® Cosmetic is an FDA approved treatment consisting of onabotulinumtoxin, often referred to by its product name Botox®, and is a popular non-surgical injection that temporarily reduces or removes frown lines, forehead creases, crows feet near the eyes and thick bands in the neck.
 The toxin blocks the nerve impulses, temporarily paralyzing the muscles that cause wrinkles while giving the skin a smoother, more refreshed appearance.
 Studies have also suggested that Botox is effective in relieving migraine headaches, excessive sweating and muscle spasms in the neck and eyes.
 After the injections, you will notice improvement within days and the results can last up to 4 months.

 Juvederm is also an FDA approved hyaluronic acid-based dermal filler.
 This smooth consistency gel helps add volume and hydration to your face.
 Juvederm is most commonly used to treat your smile lines, or nasolabial folds.
 This injectable process takes about on 15 minutes to complete, and results can be immediate.